Mucus In Throat

 Infections

-Bacterial and viral infections, such as influenza, pneumonia, bronchitis, and bronchitis, can cause excess mucus in your lungs.
+Bacterial and viral infections, such as influenza, pneumonia, and bronchitis, can cause excess mucus in your lungs.
 Several colours can be found in mucus, including green and yellow.
 Whenever you cough or blow out red mucus from your nose, you indicate that your blood has been mixed with the mucus.

 If you have been wiping, rubbing, coughing, or blowing your nose or throat too much, you might have irritated the tissue lining of your nose or throat.